Public consultation on the draft report for the fresh passionfruit (Passiflora edulis) from Vietnam risk analysis has closed.

 We initiated this risk analysis because Vietnam requested market access for fresh passionfruit.
 Learn more about why we carry out risk analyses and our international obligations.

-This risk analysis is being conducted as a review of biosecurity import requirements.
+We conducted this risk analysis as a review of biosecurity import requirements.
 This is because we conducted an assessment of the potential pests associated with passionfruit from Vietnam and found that:

 - the pests of concern are the same, or of the same pest groups, as those pests that have been assessed previously for other horticultural goods